Replace SSH Keys with Short-Lived Certificates

 Fetch the CA public key

-First, retrieve your organization’s CA public key from the Vouch server:
+You can also retrieve your organization’s CA public key programmatically from the Vouch server:

 curl -s https://us.vouch.sh/v1/credentials/ssh/ca | jq -r '.public_key'